p0dalirius/volatility2-profiles/README.md

   <br>
 </p>

-This repository contains **460** profiles!

-Despite tens of hours of work, all of this profiles are generated and shared for free.
-So if you found it useful, please ⭐ this repo or support my work on [patreon](https://www.patreon.com/podalirius).
+Despite tens of hours of work, all of these **460** profiles are generated and shared for free.
+So if you find this project useful, please ⭐ this repo or support my work on [patreon](https://www.patreon.com/podalirius).

 ## Linux